tianyi-gu/archivebot/README.md

 # ArchiveBot

-This project is a Django-based RAG (Retrieval-Augmented Generation) system that enables intuitive, conversational access to archived materials from the Oliver Wendell Holmes library.
+Archivebot is a Django-based RAG (Retrieval-Augmented Generation) system that enables intuitive, conversational access to archival material.
+Present-day researchers interested in working with historical documents are forced to menially sift through thousands of pages of documents.
+Despite digitization and search functionality, this process is not only time-consuming, but also error-prone.

+This project aims to alleviate this issue by allowing users to query the archive through natural language, and receive a summary of the most relevant information from the archive.

 ## Setup Instructions